 Beacon Capital Management Client Types and Minimum Account Sizes

-Beacon Capital Management serves individuals (including high-net-worth ones), pension and profit-sharing plans and business entities.
+Beacon Capital Management serves individuals both above and below the high-net-worth threshold pension and profit-sharing plans and business entities.

 The firm imposes various minimum investment requirements for each of its model portfolios.
 These range from $5,000 to $25,000, with the typical minimum account size for portfolio strategies being $25,000.
 That said, the firm may reduce or waive these minimums at its discretion.